Chiral cavity-magnonic system for the unidirectional photon blockade: Conclusion

 \section{Conclusion}

 In summary, we propose a scheme for realizing directional photon blockade in a chiral cavity–magnon system.
 When a YIG sphere is placed inside a torus-shaped microwave cavity, at specific positions, both the CW and CCW modes become circularly polarized, such that only one of them couples to the Kittel mode.
-Under two-photon driving from both sides of the waveguide, the chiral coupling leads to unconventional photon blockade in one propagation direction, allowing only single-photon emission.
-Moreover, simply reversing the applied magnetic field switches the output direction of the single-photon source.We further analyze the system under imperfect chiral cavity–magnon coupling and in the presence of intermode coupling between the two cavity directions.
-The results show that directional single-photon blockade can still be achieved, demonstrating the robustness of the scheme.
-Since our scheme builds upon experimentally supported mechanisms, it is expected to be feasible in the near future, offering a new theoretical framework for directional quantum devices.
+Under two-photon driving, this chiral interaction induces unconventional photon blockade exclusively in one propagation direction, thereby enabling directional single-photon emission.
+Furthermore, the emission direction can be switched on demand by inverting the bias magnetic field.
+We also investigated the system's performance in the presence of imperfect chiral coupling and intermode backscattering.
+Our results confirm that directional photon blockade persists under these realistic conditions, highlighting the robustness of the scheme.
+Given that our proposal relies on established experimental configurations, it holds promise for near-term implementation and offers new perspectives for the development of nonreciprocal quantum devices.